turboMaCk/glue/README.md

 **This package is highly experimental and might change a lot over time.**

-Feedback and contributions are very welcome.
+Feedback and contributions to both code and documentation are very welcome.

 ## tl;dr